Henry M. Hart Jr.: Federal Courts and the Federal System

 Hart was a frequent collaborator with Herbert Wechsler, with whom he authored Federal Courts and the Federal System, "the most influential casebook in Constitutional law" and also "the book most frequently cited by the Supreme Court both generally and in constitutional opinions."

 Federal Courts "define[d] what has come to be one of the most important schools of legal thought in late twentieth-century America, typically described as 'the legal process school.'"
 In broad brushstrokes, the school "focuses primary attention on who is, or ought, to make a given legal decision, and how that decision is, or ought to be made....
 The question what is or ought to be the substantive law governing citizen behavior in a given area is no longer the sole, or even the dominant, object of legal analysis.
 Rather, the legal process analysis illuminates how substantive norms governing primary conduct shape, and are in turn shaped by, organizational structure and procedural rules."

 In response to the legal realism critique that judges invariably make law, Hart and Wechsler focused the attention of the emerging legal process school on the question of "what kinds of law could [judges] legitimately make, and when?"
 Hart and Wechsler's initial response was that, if there may be widespread disagreement on what the substantive law is, or ought to be, in a given field, there may at least be agreement as to where institutionally those decisions should be made, and under what conditions or set of rules (such as jurisdiction, procedure, etc.).
 The role of the courts, particularly with respect to the Constitution, "is essentially a common law function, arising from the court's common law process respecting litigants."
 Thus, "[b]y paying strict attention to second-order rules allocating power between federal courts and other institutions, the legal process theorists sought to specify with precision the boundaries and purposes of federal judicial power.
 Once these boundaries were specified, federal judicial decisionmaking could be both legitimated and restrained."

 Among innovations introduced by The Federal Courts was the idea of a federal "protective jurisdiction," or the idea that Congress could extend federal jurisdiction to cases implicating a federal interest, "even in the absence of both diversity jurisdiction and a claim based on federal law."

 Influence

-Hart's influence on the courts, the academy and the bar is notable both for its depth and longevity.

-Influence on the courts
+Courts

 Hart's relationship with Justice Frankfurter both before and following the latter's elevation to the Supreme Court was well known.
 Indeed, the first edition of Federal Courts was dedicated to Frankfurter.
 And, on more than one occasion, Justice Frankfurter noted his appreciation for insights provided by his former pupil.
 Perhaps through the intermediation of his one-time professor, Hart's work, and particularly The Federal Courts, quickly became a standard reference for the Supreme Court.